colinpaicemq/SMFFormatter/DCOLLECT.md

 Ive just done a cut and paste type job, I have not tried to add value to what the fields mean.
 The fields match pretty well with what comes out of
 [ISMF](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.1.0/com.ibm.zos.v2r1.idai500/erick3.htm).

-formatter for z/OS SMF records, including
-1. SMF120 from WebSpere Liberty
-1. SMF123 from z/OS Connect.
-1. SMF30 jobs and step resource usage
-1. SMF 42.6 Data set statistics
-1. SMF 42.5 VTOC statistics
-1. SMF 42.1 SMS buffer manager (PDSE)

-Also support for the SMS/VSAM DCOLLECT data - as the DCOLLECT records have a similar structure.

-## Overview
-This formatter uses C macros to define fields, and automatically print/noprint fields.
-It has basic support to summarise fields, for example display the total, average,maximum,minmum CPU and elapsed time for user/URI.

 ## Example output for data set